...

 In larger counties like Harris County, the legal framework offers multiple avenues for addressing grievances.
 In these family law courts, both district and associate judges play a role, with associate judges typically overseeing temporary orders hearings.
 If you disagree with an associate judge’s decision, you have the option to request a “de Novo hearing” before a district judge.

 However, time is of the essence.
 Under Texas Family Code Section 201.015(a), you must file for a de novo hearing within three working days of receiving the associate judge’s ruling.
-The associate judge’s decision remains in force until it’s altered by the district judge, meaning you must comply with it until the de novo hearing takes place.
+You must adhere to the associate judge’s decision until the district judge modifies it, as it remains in force until the de novo hearing occurs.

 Navigating Appeals in Different Scenarios